engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/good-practices.md

 ---
 title: Good practices
-description: Before delving deeper into distinct testing scopes and strategies we examine generally applicable good practices when it comes to writing tests.
+description: Before delving deeper into distinct testing scopes and strategies, we examine generally applicable good practices when it comes to writing tests.
 ---

 # Good practices